Comparing diode lasers and Co2 (gas) laser machines.

 The key problem of Co2 laser machines – is the size.
 All of them are very big and bulky.
 A Co2 tube requires much space.
 More power => longer the tube => bigger the size.

-The size does not really matter when we are dealing with an industrial machine but once we are talking about a garage, a workshop or a small store it does matter.
+The size does not really matter when we are dealing with an industrial machine but once we are talking about a garage, a workshop, or a small store it does matter.
 Most small entrepreneurs or hobbyists simply do not have enough room for bulky equipment.

 Another thing that needs to be taken into account is that the mirror systems for Co2 lasers are quite fragile and do not like to be transported a lot.
 It means that the laser machine is not very much transportable.
-A heavyweight of the machine makes it hard to import and export it, and the shipping costs are extremely high.
+The heavyweight of the machine makes it hard to import and export it, and the shipping costs are extremely high.

 Diode lasers features: